How Often Should I Change My Reverse Osmosis Filter?

 And don't worry, All Nu Aqua Platinum Series reverse osmosis packages come with a complimentary TDS meter included.
 This way, you can test the quality of your water on a regular basis and know immediately if your system needs maintenance.

 Carbon Polishing Filter: Every 1-2 years

 Nu Aqua’s T33 finishing carbon polish filter uses activated coconut shell carbon in granulated form to put a finishing touch on the water before it comes from the faucet.

 Since the only water going through it has already been purified, it doesn’t have much work to do compared to the others.

-Check out our convenient replacement filter sets, to help you keep your filter replacements on schedule.
-With proper care and reticular filter replacement, your reverse osmosis system will last for many years to come.
+Because with proper care and reticular filter replacement, your reverse osmosis system will last for many years to come.